Eddard-jpg/SpaceShips/README.md

 ### Version 2.0.5

-- Fixed a bug with the last update displaying text on top of each other in game over
+- Fixed a bug with the last update displaying text on top of each other in game over.

 ### Version 2.0.4